EdyJ/evp-docs/docs/faq.md

 Engine force and shape
 :	More Max Drive Force and higher Force Curve Shape for high-acceleration sports cars.
 Less drive
-	force and lower curve shapes for real street cars.
+	force and lower curve shapes for regular street cars.

-Max Speed Forward, Aerodynamic Drag, Rolling Friction :	The combination of these define the final top speed on flat road.
+Max Speed Forward, Aerodynamic Drag
+:	The combination of these define the final top speed on flat road.

 Vehicle Balance
 :	These settings define how the parameters are balanced among front and rear wheels.
 They may be
-	used for compensating or enforcing certain behaviors on specific situations (example: move the brake balance to the rear wheels for enforcing oversteer on braking).
+	used for compensating or enforcing certain behaviors on specific situations (example: move the brake balance to the rear wheels for enforcing over-steer on braking).

-These parameters affect the handling and behavior:
+These parameters affect the handling and behavior in different situations:

 - Accelerating and burnouts: Max Drive Slip, Drive Force To Max Slip, Traction Control, Drive Balance.